Australia demands apology from China after fake image posted on social media

-The Australian government has asked Twitter to remove the tweet, posted on Monday by China’s foreign ministry spokesman Zhao Lijian, Morrison said.
+The Australian government has asked Twitter to remove the image, posted on Monday by China’s foreign ministry spokesman Zhao Lijian on his official Twitter account, Morrison said.

 “It is utterly outrageous and cannot be justified on any basis,” Morrison said.
 “The Chinese government should be utterly ashamed of this post.
 It diminishes them in the world’s eyes.”